fbpx

 I use this big Belgian waffle maker

-Ingredients for Healthy Pumpkin Spice Waffle Recipe
+Ingredients for Homemade Pumpkin Spice Waffle Recipe

 All-purpose flour, Almond flour, Pumpkin puree (homemade or canned), Milk, Yogurt, Eggs, Original Maple syrup (I used New Hampshire Maple Syrup), Salted butter, Baking powder, Baking soda, Pumpkin spice, Vanilla extract, Salt, Cinnamon and Freshly grated nutmeg